xcp-ng/xcp-ng-org/docs/storage.md

 # Storage in XCP-ng

-Storage in XCP-ng is a quite large topic.
+Storage in XCP-ng is quite a large topic.
 This section is dedicated to it.
 Keywords are:

 * SR: Storage Repository, the place for your VM disks (VDI SR)
 * VDI: a virtual disk
 * ISO SR: special SR only for ISO files (in read only)

-Please take in consideration that Xen API (XAPI) via their storage module (`SMAPI`) is doing all the heavy lifting on your storage. **You don't need to format drives manually**.
+Please take into consideration, that Xen API (XAPI) via their storage module (`SMAPI`) is doing all the heavy lifting on your storage. **You don't need to format drives manually**.

 :::tip
 We encourage people to use file based SR (local ext, NFS, XOSAN…) because it's easier to deal with.
 If you want to know more, read the rest.